We recently headed to ArtSector Gallery and Chimney Cafe 360 in Binangonan, Rizal. Is it worth the visit? Let’s find out.

 The view from the roofdeck is a sight to behold–especially when sunset hits!
 You can watch the sky turn into a lovely shade of indigo.
 I guess with the extra elevation from being on the roofdeck, you can take pictures and videos with less obstruction.
 The roofdeck’s not that big though–contrary to the fish-eyed photos you’ve seen here or on Facebook.

 Take note though that even if you don’t enter ArtSector Gallery, the view outside is as good too!
-Natz and I actually spent some time on the fields outside of ArtSector Gallery to take photos too.
+Natz and I actually spent some time on the fields outside of ArtSector Gallery to take photos.

-What would probably be good would be to bring a drone (though you’d have to pay a corkage fee for using it) to make the most of the location and the sights.
+What would probably be good would be to bring a drone to make the most of the location and the sights.
+Sadly though, you’d have to pay a corkage fee for using it.
 ArtSector Gallery also has their inhouse drone guy–and we were actually kicked off the roofdeck for around 15 minutes because he was having a shoot with a family.
 If you have lots of spare money for that, then go ahead and avail of it 🙂

 Over-all, I think this is where ArtSector Gallery should make their play.
-The view from their location is easily the best thing about their place–and I’m actually keen to know if other business-minded folks are considering to buy a lot nearby and put up something similar too.
+The view from their location is easily the best thing about their place!
+I’m actually keen to know if other business-minded folks are considering to buy a lot nearby and put up something similar.

 So, is ArtSector Gallery worth the visit?

-If you’re from somewhere nearby and it wouldn’t take you more than an hour or two to head to the place, I’d say go and visit it even at least once.
+I’d say go and visit it even at least once.
+That is if it wouldn’t take you more than an hour or two to head to the place.
 Time your stay in such a way that you get to witness the sunset and enjoy the city lights at night.

-Skip the food and drinks, and maybe attempt to visit on a slow day to get to enjoy the artwork in the gallery.
+Skip the food and drinks, and attempt to visit on a slow day to get to enjoy the artwork in the gallery.
 Really though, you’re pretty much paying for the view.
-And if you’ve been to other places that had similar sights, it might not wow you so much, but it’s good enough as a breather from the tall buildings and pollution of Metro Manila.
+And if you’ve been to other places that had similar sights, it might not wow you so much.
+But, it’s good enough as a breather from the tall buildings and pollution of Metro Manila.